mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 In many of the unprotected voter tests, the results are significantly worse than with the protected voter.
 This is because the voter takes up the majority of the gate-area of the circuit in a number of these cases, meaning the likelihood of the fault applying to the voter and hence invalidating it is much higher.
 In
-@tab:voterarea, I calculate the percentage area that the voter accounts for.
+@tab:voterarea, I calculate the percentage area that the voter accounts for by summing the wires and cells reported by the Yosys `stat` command before and after voter insertion.
 The real effectiveness of the algorithm in representative real-world tests is by comparing unprotected voter tests vs. unmitigated voter.

 #TODO("complete this table for a few more representative circuits")

+// these stats are wires + cells **WHEN ONLY THE VOTER IS SELECTED** so we need to figure out how to do that
 #figure(
   table(
     columns: 2,